Female to Male Transgender Fertility Preservation

 Partnered with a Man

 If partnered with a man, the easiest and least expensive option is "traditional" conception via sexual intercourse.
-If the female partner is under 34 and a couple has tried to become pregnant for a year without success, consultation with a fertility specialist is advised.
-If female partner is over 34, consult a specialist for testing and evaluation after 6 months of trying to become pregnant without success.
+If the F to M partner is under 34 and a couple has tried to become pregnant for a year without success, consultation with a fertility specialist is advised.
+If F to M partner is over 34, consult a specialist for testing and evaluation after 6 months of trying to become pregnant without success.

 If either partner is determined to have an infertility issue, health insurance may cover payment for infertility treatment.